vshymanskyy/muon/README.md

 # MUON
-µON is object notation format with some good properties for M2M communication.
+µON is object notation format with some good properties for M2M communication.<br/>
 It is intended to be used in IoT applications, for example as payload in MQTT or as stand-alone communication protocol.

 µ[mju:] stands for "micro", like microcontroller is sometimes abbreviated "µC".

 *Attention!
-This project is on an early stage of developpment, and generally should be treated as RFC  (Request for comments).
-If you have any ideas/comments, you can post them [here](https://github.com/vshymanskyy/MUON/issues/1)*
+This project is on an early stage of developpment,<br/> and generally should be treated as RFC  (Request for comments).<br/> If you have any ideas/comments, please feel free to post them [here](https://github.com/vshymanskyy/MUON/issues/1).*

 #### µON types
 Primitive: